introlab/opentera/teraserver/README.md

 ## Getting Started for Developers
 Please follow those steps to setup your development environment.
-Clone this directory with submodules using :
+Clone this directory (change branch if not developement dev->master) with submodules using :

 ```
 git clone --recursive -b dev https://github.com/introlab/opentera.git